 Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Rate Cut Playbook We wanted to provide both an asset class and stock market sector "playbook" so advisors will know what outperformed, and what underperformed during the last two rate cut cycles.
-The important part of our research is that we let the numbers, not our assumptions, do the talking and the results were surprising! major S&P 500 sectors over the last two rate cut cycles.
+The important part of our research is that we let the numbers, not our assumptions, do the talking and the results were surprising!
+Inside the issue you'll find: Return tables that show the performance of the major S&P 500 sectors over the last two rate cut cycles.
 (Returns 12 months following the first cut, and Returns from the first cut to the last cut).
 Return tables for the major bond market segments over the last two rate cut cycles.
-We identify the sectors and bond segments that lagged in both cutting cycles (again, the results were 6/18/19 How to Responsibly Allocate to Gold GLD (SPDR Gold Trust) SGOL (Aberdeen Standard Physical Gold ETF) GDX (VanEck Vectors Gold Miners ETF) KL (Kirkland Lake) FNV (Franco Nevada Corp) Gold was one of the top performers in our "Rate Cut Playbook" and it recently just hit a six year high.
+We identify the sectors and bond segments that lagged in both cutting cycles (again, the results were surprising) and the sectors that outright outperformed and that relatively outperformed.
+Finally, we also identified the sectors and segments that were the biggest "losers" during the last two rate cut cycles.
+6/18/19 How to Responsibly Allocate to Gold GLD (SPDR Gold Trust) SGOL (Aberdeen Standard Physical Gold ETF) GDX (VanEck Vectors Gold Miners ETF) KL (Kirkland Lake) FNV (Franco Nevada Corp) Gold was one of the top performers in our "Rate Cut Playbook" and it recently just hit a six year high.
 So, in this issue, we wanted to focus on how advisors can responsibly allocate to gold, because again If this trend continues, gold will continue to outperform the S&P 500, and undoubtedly you will field questions from clients about owning gold.
 Beyond servicing clients, from an alpha standpoint, gold trends incredibly well, and if we are at the start of a multi-year uptrend, the returns can be substantial (gold returned more than 800% from 2001-2011 and outperformed stocks during the last two rate cutting cycles).
-7/2/19 GLD: 28.87% SGOL: 29.72% GDX: 25.66% KL: 4.26% FNV: 68.69% Momentum Factor Investing MTUM (IShares Edge MSCI USA Momen- tum Factor ETF) SPMO (Invesco S&P 500 Momentum ETF) FDMO (Fidelity Mo- mentum Factor ETF) Factor investing has proven to be an effective strategy for medium and long term investors.
+7/2/19 GLD: 15.82% SGOL: 16.65% GDX: -7.51% KL: -19.05% FNV: 40.14% Momentum Factor Investing MTUM (IShares Edge MSCI USA Momen- tum Factor ETF) SPMO (Invesco S&P 500 Momentum ETF) FDMO (Fidelity Mo- mentum Factor ETF) Factor investing has proven to be an effective strategy for medium and long term investors.
 One of the strategic factors that consistently rises to the upper half of the performance matrix is "momentum" as a driver of outsized returns.
 Momentum factor ETFs have provided positive excess returns in seven of the last 11 years.
-7/16/19 MTUM 20.58% SPMO: 37.91% FDMO: 25.61% SPY: 38.43%
+7/16/19 MTUM 12.36% SPMO: 25.64% FDMO: 15.18% SPY: 22.53%